topappfield/torch_control/README.md

 ## Trivia

 Why yet another torch plugin?
-I needed support for null safety, Dart 2, and a bit more flexible interface.
-Moreover, I've never written a Flutter plugin as well as Kotlin code before.
+I needed a simple plugin for controlling the torch with the support for null safety, Dart 2, and a bit more flexible interface which was not readily available at the time.
+Moreover, I've never written a Flutter plugin as well as any Kotlin code before.